Stillhouse Hollow Lake

 *easy access above deck 18-

-*easy access to set of four 12-
+*easy access to a set of six state-

 *suicide knob on stainless steering wheel

 *raw water fill/flush for the 30 gal. bait tank